WarriorEXE/Warriors-Vertigo-2-Mods/README.md

 I am currently working on a few mods:

+No Manual Reload--
+=
+no manual reload essentially removes your ammo belt so you cant reload

+how am i supposed to reload then? thanks to vertigo 2's built-in automatic reload system, this is literally the only way you will be able to reload

+--
+=
 Fucked Gremlins--
 =
 makes all gremlins upside-down and the boat gremlin on chapter 9 literally have a stroke lmao